MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ## Windows Holographic, version 21H1 - June 2021 Update
 - Build 20348.1006

+### Added support for some telemetry policies

+The following telemetry policies are now supported on the HoloLens 2:
+- ConfigureTelemetryOptInSettingsUx
+- DisableDeviceDelete
+- AllowDeviceNameInDiagnosticData
+- FeedbackHubAlwaysSaveDiagnosticsLocally

+Both System\AllowTelemetry and System\ConfigureTelemetryOptInSettingsUx should be used together to have complete control on the Telemetry and behavior in the Settings app.

 Improvements and fixes in the update:
 - Addresses an issue where text might be truncated in the Power menu.

 ## Windows Holographic, version 20H2 – June 2021 Update
 - Build 19041.1154

+### Added support for some telemetry policies

+The following telemetry policies are now supported on the HoloLens 2:
+- ConfigureTelemetryOptInSettingsUx
+- DisableDeviceDelete
+- AllowDeviceNameInDiagnosticData
+- FeedbackHubAlwaysSaveDiagnosticsLocally

+Both System\AllowTelemetry and System\ConfigureTelemetryOptInSettingsUx should be used together to have complete control on the Telemetry and behavior in the Settings app.

 Improvements and fixes in the update:
 - Enables support for the RequirePrivateStoreOnly policy.